thatfloflo/typst-pc-letter/README.md

   - `alignment.valediction`: Whether the valediction at the end of the letter should appear flush `left`, or indented to the `right` half of the page.
 Default: `auto`.
   - `page.fill`: A background fill colour for the page(s).
 If set to `auto` the value will be determined based on the value for `medium`: blank for print, #faf9f0 (a light, warm off-white) for digital.
 Default: `auto`.
   - `date.format`: A Typst date format string (e.g. `"[year]-[month pad:zero]-[day pad:zero]"`) or `auto`, in which case the template tries to pick something appropriate based on the `locale` setting.
 Default: `auto`.
+  - `components.letterhead.ascent`: The distance from the top of the address field to the bottom of the letterhead.
+If set to `auto` this will be `12mm` unless there is a logo placed on top of the letterhead above the name, in which case it will be reduced to `5mm`.
+Default: `auto`.
   - `components.place-name.display`: Whether to display the place name next to the date (`true` or `false`).
 Note that even if this is set to `true`, a place name is only shown on the letter if it is specified as an argument to `pc-letter.init()`.
 Default: `auto`.
   - `components.place-name.pattern`: A pattern to format the place name, where `"[place-name]"` will be replaced with the place name.
 Default: `"[place-name],"`.
   - `components.return-address-field.display`: Whether to display the return address field immediately on top of the recipient's address or not (`true` or `false`).
 Default: `auto`.